fthsband/music-department/README.md

 # TO-DO

-- - "Dress Code” page HIGHEST priority
+- - "Grading" page HIGHEST priority
 - - Choose images to use, clearly I can’t use all of them
 - - Fix wording on Past Performances
 - - Fade in animation?